Head-to-Head · Updated May 2026

 South Korea

-South Korea has pulled off one of the most remarkable cultural transformations in modern history — a country that was one of the world's poorest in 1950 and is now exporting its pop music, cinema (Parasite, Oscar 2020), food, beauty products, and television dramas to every corner of the globe.
-Seoul is one of the world's most dynamic cities: a 24-hour metropolis of neon-lit street food alleys, ancient palaces, cutting-edge architecture, K-pop fan cafés, and nightlife that doesn't begin until midnight.
+South Korea has pulled off one of the most remarkable cultural transformations in modern history.
+A country that was one of the world's poorest in 1950 is now exporting its pop music, cinema (Parasite, Oscar 2020), food, beauty products and television dramas to every corner of the globe.
+Seoul is one of the world's most dynamic cities: a 24-hour metropolis of neon-lit street food alleys, ancient palaces, cutting-edge architecture, K-pop fan cafés and nightlife that doesn't begin until midnight.
 South Korea is also cheaper than Japan, easier to navigate in a shorter time, and has a warmth and directness in its people that is instantly accessible to first-time visitors.
 Jeju Island adds a natural escape; Busan adds a second city of beaches and raw seafood markets.

 At a Glance